openharmony/docs/en/application-dev/quick-start/arkts-style.md

-# \@Styles Decorator: Definition of Resusable Styles
+# \@Styles Decorator: Definition of Reusable Styles

 If the style of each component needs to be set separately, this will result in a large amount of repeated code during development.
 Though copy and paste is available, it is inefficient and error-prone.
 To maximize code efficiency and maintainability, the \@Styles decorator is introduced.